-Separation anxiety can be a difficult disorder to diagnose—because it only happens when you’re not around!
+Separation anxiety in dogs and cats can be a difficult disorder to diagnose—because it only happens when you’re not around!
 Additionally, some of the signs can also be symptoms of medical conditions, so it’s important to talk to your veterinarian about your pet’s behavior.
 Signs to look for include:

 - Destruction, such as signs of clawing at doors or windows

 - Obsessive chewing (maybe of shoes, pillows, furniture, etc.)